1. Why do I need to know about categories of business?

 Government business takes precedence over general business

 In the ordinary routine of business, once any business of the Senate items are determined, government business will be called on for consideration.
-The only exception to this in the standing orders is that general business takes precedence over government business for up to 2½ hours at a time set aside on Thursday afternoons (standing orders 57 and 59).
-A temporary order of the Senate to set aside time on Thursday mornings for general business items relating to private senators' bills has been in effect since the start of the 2011 sittings (see below).
+The only exception to this in the standing orders is that general business takes precedence over government business for 2 hours and 20 minutes on Thursday mornings (consideration of private senators' bills), and for up to 2½ hours at a time set aside on Thursday afternoons (standing orders 57 and 59).

 Ministers have the power under standing order 65 to arrange the order of government business on the Notice Paper from day to day as they see fit.
 They can also move motions to rearrange the order in which government business items will be considered.
 These powers generally allow the Government to determine the priority of items for consideration during government business time.